dai-shi/waku/README.md

 Both `createLayout` and `createPage` accept a configuration object to specify the route path, React component, and render method.
 Waku currently supports two options: `'static'` for static prerendering (SSG) or `'dynamic'` for server-side rendering (SSR).

-For example you can statically prerender a global header and footer in the root layout at build time, but dynamically render the rest of a home page at request time for personalized user experiences.
+For example, you can statically prerender a global header and footer in the root layout at build time, but dynamically render the rest of a home page at request time for personalized user experiences.

 ```tsx
 // ./src/entries.tsx